Called to Bar:

 LLM International Trade and Commercial law – Nottingham Trent University

-Christopher’s commercial practice has a chancery focus and his clients range from large international corporations to small businesses and individuals.
-Recently Christopher has been instructed in matters relating to acquiescence, agency, assignment, breach of confidence, breach of fiduciary duty, collateral contracts, construction of contractual terms, conversion, consumer protection, copyright, debentures, defamation, derivative actions, directors’ duties, estoppel, equitable remedies, factoring agreements, gains based damages, guarantees, implied terms, indemnities, laches, misrepresentation, partnership disputes, piercing the corporate veil, penalty clauses, rectification of the share register, rescission, repudiation, sale of goods, sham contracts, supply of services, specific performance, unjust enrichment, unfair prejudice and waiver.
+Christopher is regularly instructed in commercial, company and partnership matters and he has particular interest in fiduciary relationships.
+Christopher’s clients range from large international corporations to small businesses and individuals and he has been instructed in matters relating to acquiescence, agency, assignment, breach of confidence, breach of fiduciary duty, collateral contracts, construction of contractual terms, conversion, consumer protection, copyright, debentures, defamation, derivative actions, directors’ duties, estoppel, equitable remedies, factoring agreements, gains based damages, guarantees, implied terms, indemnities, laches, misrepresentation, partnership disputes, piercing the corporate veil, penalty clauses, rectification of the share register, rescission, repudiation, sale of goods, sham contracts, supply of services, specific performance, unjust enrichment, unfair prejudice and waiver.
 Examples of his recent work include:

 - Successfully representing an international telecommunications company in libel proceedings, at first instance, and in the subsequent appeal proceedings;